macla7/shiftTrader/README.md

 ## CURRENT TODO's

+- a post screen.
+This will allow for clearer view.
+Like facebook.
+It will show comments below, and then a comment form just above the tab navbar.
+I reckon we also allow the dual area (with bids and shift) to be flexible and have a max height twice that of on the home/groups screen.
 - Comments
 - push notifications
   - seems the way to go will be the expo push notification package.. but since to test it all properly it'll require a paid Apple developer account (apparently), I'm going to push this one toward the end.
+- Icons needed:
+  - Hourglass for time left / stopwatch
+  - comment
+  - heart
+  - bid (got already?)
+  - pencil for editing (?)

 **Twilio (phone) verification**